githubkusi/Orbit3d/readme.md

         "Faces", mesh.tri, ...
         "FaceColor", "y");

-Please find more examples in the folder `examples`
+Please find more examples in the folder `examples` about the following topics
+* Simple 3d orbit
+* Multiple uiaxes
+* Per-figure and per-axes callbacks
+* gca/gcf/clf/cla replacements for uiaxes/uifigure containing a 3d orbit

 ## Installation